Shreesanyog/Shreesanyog/README.md

 ### Open to Opportunities

-As a third-year student, I'm eager to apply my skills in real-world projects and contribute to innovative solutions.
+As a final-year student, I'm eager to apply my skills in real-world projects and contribute to innovative solutions.
 I’m looking for opportunities to further enhance my expertise while collaborating with talented teams.
 Let's connect and build something great!